ENCCS/cmake-workshop/content/probing.rst

          $ cmake --help-module CheckCSourceRuns

-   4. If the test is successful, link executable target against the UUID
+   #.
+If the test is successful, link executable target against the UUID
       library: use the ``PkgConfig::UUID`` target as argument to
       |target_link_libraries|.

-   You can download the :download:`complete, working example <code/tarballs/20_check_source_runs_solution.tar.bz2>`.
+   A working example is in the ``solution`` subfolder.

 .. keypoints::